taqrah/google-auth/README.md

 Users should be able to:

-- Signin with thier google account.
+- Signin with their google account.
-- See details onthier profile.
+- See details on their profile.
 - Get a randomly generated code on login.
 - Generate new code.
 - Copy Generated code.